Aikidooo/ClashRoyale-ClanWar-inactivity-tracker/README.md

 # ClanWar inactivity tracker for ClashRoyale Clans

-This is a simple Python script which will give you the members of your ClashRoyale clan that have been inactive in War for a given amount of Wars.
+This is a simple Python script which will give you the members of your ClashRoyale clan that have been inactive in ClanWar for a given amount of Wars.

 It uses the ClashRoyale API and has some pre-settings made that you will have to change before the script adapts to you.